Use this feature to orient the direction the drone traverses the flight area.

 - X-pattern/Cross-hatch: fly the same flight zone twice, at leg directions that are perpendicular to each other (ex: mission 1 flies north/south and mission 2 flies east/west), and then combine the photos into one data set when uploading for processing.
 You'll find better 360 coverage of vertical structures this way, without needing to slow down for oblique shots.

-- Linear flight areas: when the length of the flight area exceeds the reach of the DJI telemetry, adjust the flight direction to be diagonal or perpendicular to the area in order to maintain radio contact.
+- Linear flight areas: when the length of the flight area exceeds the reach of the DJI telemetry, adjust the flight direction to be diagonal or perpendicular to the area to maintain radio contact.

 - Partially obstructed views: often on construction sites, a building or crane may obstruct part of the line of sight view to the drone as it traverses the flight area.
 Set up a flight direction with this tool that optimizes for your line of sight.